-- pain under the left breast or ribs, and tenderness when touched
+- pain under the left breast or ribs

 - dizziness and fast heart rate

-If a person suspects a burst spleen, they should go immediately to the emergency room.
-Bleeding can be life-threatening if left untreated.
+If a person suspects a burst spleen, they should get immediate medical help.
+Bleeding can be life threatening if left untreated.

 A doctor will prescribe medication when medical therapy is possible to treat splenic or liver disease.
 Surgery is only required if underlying causes cannot be diagnosed clearly, or if complications arise from the enlarged or damaged organ.

-Soreness and pain experienced under the left breast during pregnancy are often caused by pressure from the top of the uterus as it grows, or if the baby is kicking or punching the expectant mother.
+Pain experienced under the left breast during pregnancy may be caused by pressure from the top of the uterus as it grows, or if the baby is kicking or punching the expectant mother.
 The pain can be worse when leaning forward.

-Muscles and other tissues will stretch as the baby grows, and this can also cause pain under the breasts.
+Muscles and other tissues will stretch as the baby grows, and this may also cause pain under the breasts.

 Some conditions can be treated at home with rest and OTC medication, but people should seek medical attention straight away if: